 MassMutual Scholars (national)

 MassMutual is focused on providing an opportunity for higher education and employment to students who reflect the rich cultural diversity of our nation.
-We seek to increase the number of minority students completing college nationally, raise awareness of careers in financial services, and recruit and retain the top talent touched by our programs.
+We seek to increase the number of students completing college nationally, raise awareness of careers in financial services, and recruit and retain the top talent touched by our programs.

 MassMutual’s role in the economic development arena for the City of Springfield is that of catalyst for the implementation of strategic development initiatives.
 These important initiatives help drive the redevelopment projects which improve the State Street corridor and its six adjacent neighborhoods.